erikhyrkas/snakes/README.md

 challenges around optimizing them, and achieving state-of-the-art quality is not easy.
 We've seen a couple state space models released recently, including Mamba 2, but also Mistral's Codestral.

 The hardest part of training a models in this family is numeric stability.

+There has been a more recent paper on RNN's as an alternative to Transformers, and I find this intriguing.
+I've included a link to it below, and I may consider whether that's a better path forward.

 My goals for the base model included: